Longtime Berlusconi ally declared fugitive ahead of mafia verdict

 PALERMO, Italy A longtime political ally, business associate and friend of former Italian Prime Minister Silvio Berlusconi has left the country ahead of a final ruling on mafia collusion charges, a Palermo prosecutor said on Friday.

-"According to the latest information we have... he is in Lebanon," Patronaggio said.
+"According to the latest information we have... he is in Lebanon," prosecutor Luigi Patronaggio told Reuters.
 "Now we will start the procedure for tracking him down abroad, with help from the justice ministry and Interpol."

 A year ago, a Palermo appeals court convicted the 72-year-old Dell'Utri of acting as a go-between for the Sicilian mafia and the Milan business elite, including Berlusconi's companies, and sentenced him to seven years in prison.
 Dell'Utri, who denies any wrongdoing, appealed to the country's highest court.